ipfs-cluster/ipfs-cluster-website/content/documentation/concepts/metrics.md

 weight = 65
 +++

-# Monitoring, tracing and metrics
+# Monitoring, tracing, and metrics

 IPFS Cluster peers monitor each others by regularly publishing metrics to the Cluster swarm via PubSub, but also offer a Prometheus endpoint and Jaeger tracing: